swanlss/LongRead_2021/Longread_Workshop_TutorialPage.md

 ```
 <p>&nbsp;</p>

-### 3. Comparing taxonomy of the V4 sub-region fragments to the long reads
+### 3. Generating taxonomy of the V4 sub-region fragments

 First, make a directory for the sub-region fragments and copy all the trimmed sequence fragments to this folder